The Silly Idea that Won’t Go Away

 For better or for worse, we all learn languages the same way.
 If you are wondering if I am going to talk about comprehensible input again, you are correct!
 You learn language by listening to (and later reading) language that you can understand.
 Your brain doesn’t care that an online quiz told you learn best by drawing pictures, or chewing gum while studying.

-I get a lot of resistance from telling people that they just need to listen in class (and of course they should tell me if they don’t understand something).
+I get a lot of resistance from students when I say they just need to listen in class.
+Of course they should tell me if they don’t understand something).
 I promise that is what you need to be doing, though.

 *I think that I just… liked learning.